Creatine Before or After Workout: When Should You Take It?

 Creatine fuels the production of cellular ATP energy in moving muscles, which in turn drives more intense exercise and produces better exercise results.

-From that aspect, the claim that creatine enhances muscle and strength gains makes sense.
+From that aspect, the claim that creatine (in conjunction with resistance training) enhances muscle and strength gains makes sense.
 However, creatine also seems to impact muscle growth more directly by stimulating protein synthesis.

 #2) Buffers Lactic Acid